luckie/best_in_place/README.md

 - v.0.1.9 Adding elastic autogrowing textareas
 - v.1.0.0 Setting RSpec and Capybara up, and adding some utilities.
 Mantaining some HTML attributes.
 Fix a respond_with bug (thanks, @moabite).
 Triggering ajax:success when ajax call is complete (thanks, @indrekj).
 Setting up Travis CI.
 Updated for Rails 3.1.
 - v.1.0.1 Fixing a double initialization bug
-- v.1.0.2 New bip_are atext helper to work with text areas.
+- v.1.0.2 New bip_area text helper to work with text areas.

 ###Rails 3.0 branch only
 - v.0.2.0 Added RSpec and Capybara setup, and some tests.
 Fix countries map syntax, Allowing href and some other HTML attributes.
 Adding Travis CI too.
 Added the best_in_place_if option.
 Added ajax:success trigger, thanks to @indrekj.